The Hershey Company: 21st century

+In 2023, the company entered the field of plant-based chocolate concocted with dairy alternatives.
+The snacks are marketed as Plant Based Extra Creamy and Plant Based Reese's Peanut Butter Cups.

+In July 2025, it was announced that Kirk Tanner of The Wendy's Company would replace Michelle Buck as CEO upon her retirement in August 2025.

+Brands

+While Hershey brands are mostly chocolate or candy based, they also have gum manufacturing brands, as well as a variety of salty snacks offered on its product list to customers.
+Its main markets are the U.S. and Canada.

+The Hershey Company is continuously offering new innovations to previously made products by adding new ingredients.
+Other products outside of chocolate have been added to its product lists such as Pirate's Booty, Skinny Pop, and Dots Pretzels.

+Consumer insights

+The Hershey Company uses consumer insights to better understand the wants and needs of its target market.
+This can be seen through patterns of buyers in retail environments.
+What is called the "Hershey Intelligence Engine" approaches consumer behavior by collaboration with industry leading data with retail insights.

 Manufacturing plants

-The first plant outside Hershey opened on June 15, 1963, in Smiths Falls, Ontario, and the third opened on May 22, 1965, in Oakdale, California.
+The first plant outside Hershey opened on June 15, 1963, in Smiths Falls, Ontario, with Joseph Miller as the manager, and the third opened on May 22, 1965, in Oakdale, California.
 In February and April 2007, Hershey's announced that the Smiths Falls and Oakdale plants would close in 2008, being replaced in part by a new facility in Monterrey, Mexico.
 The Oakdale factory closed on February 1, 2008.
 Hershey chocolate factory in São Roque, Brazil, was opened in August 2002.
 Hershey's Asia operations were largely supplied by their plant in Mandideep, India.